 The Fallen Star Wasteland

 Between the veil of Kitsune no Mori and the shadowed realm of Yomi lies the Fallen Star Wasteland, a blighted scar upon Yamato’s soil.
-Once a fertile plain, which got deminished by the energies of undead soldiers who fell in a massive battle hundreds of years ago, it was forever transformed when a celestial body tore through the heavens and struck the earth in a cataclysm that shook the realms of both gods and mortals.
+Once a fertile plain, called Sekigahara Plains, which got deminished by the energies of undead soldiers who fell in the massive Battle of Sekigahara, it was forever transformed when a celestial body tore through the heavens and struck the earth in a cataclysm that shook the realms of both gods and mortals.
 The land around the impact is warped — blackened stone fields stretch for miles, rivers run dry, and twisted glass-like formations jut from the ground as if the earth itself had been melted and reshaped.

 At the heart of the wasteland rests the Star’s Crater, a luminous abyss where fragments of the fallen star still glow faintly with shifting hues — sometimes radiant and healing, other times shadowed and corrupting.
 It is said the star carried with it the essence of the heavens, yet its descent was tainted by Yomi’s pull, birthing a volatile energy that unsettles the Wheel of Rebirth.
 Souls that perish within the wasteland may not return to the cycle, instead wandering as fractured echoes.